 The Canterbury Tales translated and adapted by Barbara Cohen

-SneakerBlossom study guides have a number of options that make them very flexible and usable for students from about second grade through high school.
-You can read the same literary work aloud with all of your children, then use whichever SneakerBlossom books are appropriate for each child for the activities.
+These resources provide options that make them very flexible and usable for students from about second grade through high school.
+You can read the same literary work aloud with all of your children, then use the activities from whichever SneakerBlossom book is appropriate for each child.

 I will describe the elements within these books, then let you know which elements are in which books.
-Note that the books cover the material in each literary work a chapter at a time for most books, and story by story for books such as D’Aulaires’ Book of Greek Myths.
+Note that the books cover the material in each literary work a chapter at a time for most works, and story by story for works such as D’Aulaires’ Book of Greek Myths.